benkev/mho/README.md

     std::cout << F.GetUnitString() << std::endl;
 --> m * s^-2

+The class also defines the logical operations: equality "==" and inequality "!=". operations are also defined

 Many more test examples are in the file MHO_Unit.cc, in main().

-This class would also have a interface to conversion to and from human readable strings.
-We may also eventually need a way of including SI pre-factors (kilo, Mega, etc.) but for the initial first attempt that can be avoided.
+Eventually, we may include SI prefixes, like kilo, Mega, etc.